Чтобы скачать документ введите ваш email.

 In case of sale, the main costs to transfer a property’s ownership are:

 • Buying and selling taxes (paid by the buyer).
-In the case of a sale between physical persons, the taxes are registration tax (2% for the first house and 9% of the cadastral value for the second house), mortgage tax (50€ for the first house and 2% of the value of the property for the second house), cadastral tax (50€ for the first house and 1% of the value of the property for the second house).
+In the case of a sale between private individuals, the taxes are registration tax (2% for the first house and 9% of the cadastral value for the second house), mortgage tax (50€ for the first house and 2% of the value of the property for the second house), cadastral tax (50€ for the first house and 1% of the value of the property for the second house).

 • Notary fee paid by the buyer (usually between 1,000 and 3,000€).